arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

   From left to right: regions "soma", "axon", "dend" and "last"

-We can also define a region that represents the whole cell; and to make things a bit more interesting, a region that includes parts of the morphology that have a radius greater than 1.5 μm.
+We can also define a region that represents the whole cell; and to make things a bit more interesting, a region that includes the parts of the morphology that have a radius greater than 1.5 μm.
 This is done in the following way:

 .. code-block:: python